Tantrisse/Factorio-mods-manager/README.md

 ### A note on mod names containing spaces

-If the mod you are looking for contain spaces in its name, like [Flow Control](https://mods.factorio.com/mod/Flow%20Control), don't forget to either :
+If the mod you are looking for contains spaces in its name, like [Flow Control](https://mods.factorio.com/mod/Flow%20Control), don't forget to either :
-- [url encode](https://www.urlencoder.io/) the mode name, `Flow Control` become `Flow%20Control`
+- [url encode](https://www.urlencoder.io/) the mode name, `Flow Control` becoming `Flow%20Control`
-- add quotes before and after the mod name to pass it as a single string
+- or add double quotes before and after the mod name to pass it as a single string
   - `python mods_manager.py -i "Flow Control"`
   - You can do it too if you use [Factorio-Init](https://github.com/Bisa/factorio-init) `factorio mod install "Flow Control"`